 That’s how it’s been for a couple of years.
 I’ve started a planner then stopped because of the inconvenience of doing it all myself.
 I’ve tried different printed planners and journals, but then they wouldn’t have the aspects included that I know have worked for me, or the format just wouldn’t be right, and I got stuck once again.

 That all changed when I tried the Full Focus Planner.

 The Full Focus Planner by Michael Hyatt

 I’ve been following Michael Hyatt for years.
-I’ve read his books, been taking some of his online courses, and part of one of his membership sites, and I consider him to be one of my virtual mentors.
+I’ve read his books, Free To Focus, Living Forward, Your Best Year Ever, to name a few, taking some of his online courses, and part of one of his membership sites, and I consider him to be one of my virtual mentors.
 Being the leadership and productivity expert he is, and knowing how he works, I wanted to test and see if his Full Focus Planner would be a match for my planner needs.

 After having used the Full Focus Planner for almost three months now, I can say I have found the planner solution I’ve been looking for for years!

 What I Like About The Full Focus Planner

 It would be easy just to tell you like everything about the Full Focus Planner.
 But let me highlight what I LOVE about it.